Skip to main content

 1. Select a target.
 Target is the only mandatory field in this API request.
 You can target segments, tags, users or even filters.
 In this example, we'll send a card to your own test user id.
 Copy the code snippet below and paste it in the JSON body of your API request.
 You can replace the targetUserId with your own test user id.

-See the Test cards section in the Sending cards tutorial if you need to create a test user, or need help finding test user ids.
+See the test users article if you need to create a test user, or need help finding test user ids.

 {